 The student disciplinary function of Jackson State University is an integral part of the educational mission of the university.
 Learning responsible behavior and self-discipline are part of the educational process.
 The university expects its students to obey national, state, and local laws, to abide by the regulations of the university, to respect the rights and privileges of others, to support the purposes and standards of the institution, and to conduct themselves in a manner that brings no discredit to them or to the institution.
-In the event that students fail to demonstrate such behavior, the university has the obligation and right to discipline them.
-The acceptance of this implied right of the university by parents, guardians, and/or students is a prerequisite for enrollment as a student at Jackson State University.
+In the event that students fail to demonstrate such behavior, the University has the right to appropriately discipline them.
+The acceptance of this implied right of the University by parents, guardians, and/or students is a prerequisite for enrollment as a student at Jackson State University.

-The university's judicial system and other components of the program emphasize the development of each individual's acceptance of his or her own personal and social responsibilities.
+The University's judicial system and other components of the program emphasize the development of each individual's acceptance of his or her own personal and social responsibilities.
 Behavior, which is not in keeping with standards acceptable to the University community, is often symptomatic of attitudes, misconceptions, and emotional crises; addressing these attitudes, misconceptions, and emotional crises through education is an essential part of the disciplinary process.

 An educational approach to discipline is employed whenever possible.
-The University Judicial System and appeals process are designed to provide and help maintain an atmosphere within the University community that is conducive to academic pursuits.
-Stringent disciplinary measures against a student or a group of students, such as suspension or expulsion, are instituted only when lesser remedies are inconsistent with the university's mission.
+The University Judicial System and appeals processes are designed to provide and help maintain an atmosphere within the University community that is conducive to academic pursuits.
+However, stringent disciplinary measures against a student or a group of students, such as suspension or expulsion, are instituted only when appropriate.